khgkim/GithubActivity/README.md

 Scripts
 ===
-Bash shell scripts that automate server hot-swaps given an Docker image as its parameter
+Bash shell scripts that automate server hot-swaps given an Docker image as its parameter.

 **doswap.sh**